-Students, who drop a class, must do so before the 9th day after the first day of classes in any semester.
+Students, who drop a class, must do so before the 8th day after the first day of classes in any semester.
 Students must complete a course drop form available in the office of the Registrar or Academic Advising and obtain approvals from the major advisor and office of Academic Advising.
 Dropped classes will not be recorded on the permanent record.

-Students desiring to withdraw from courses after the 14th day after the first day of classes in any semester must complete a course withdrawal form available in the offices of the Registrar or Academic Advising and obtain approvals from the instructor, major advisor, and Office of Academic Advising.
-Withdrawals will be recorded on the permanent record as a "W" and will not be granted after the Friday of the ninth week of the semester.
+Students desiring to withdraw from courses after the 8th day after the first day of classes in any semester must complete a course withdrawal form available in the offices of the Registrar or Academic Advising and obtain approvals from the instructor, major advisor, and Office of Academic Advising.
+Withdrawals will be recorded on the permanent record as a "W" and will not be granted after the 8th day following the midterm grade due date of the semester.